pratham8530/pratham8530/README.md

 # 💫 About Me:
-I am learning MERN stack <br>would love to collaborate in making ideas into projects
+Learning MERN stack <br>would love to collaborate in making ideas into projects

 ## 🌐 Socials: